Welcome to California California Home

 Overview

 The Mono Lake Tufa State Natural Reserve was established to preserve the spectacular tufa towers, calcium-carbonate spires and knobs formed by interaction of freshwater springs and alkaline lake water.
 It also protects the lake surface itself as well as the wetlands and other sensitive habitat for the 1 – 2 million birds that feed and rest at Mono Lake each year.
 Through a cooperative effort between CA State Parks, US Forest Service, and the Mono Lake Committee, naturalists lead guided walks at the South Tufa Area Memorial Day through Labor Day.
 Bird walks are offered at the Mono Lake County Park and State Natural Reserve boardwalk mid-May through Labor Day.
+Phone (760) 647-6331 for more information.

 Trails

-The Lake Trail: starts at the Old Marina Parking lot located directly off highway 395 (1 mile north of Lee Vining) and provides .35 of a mile of accessible trail (including the Dave Gaines boardwalk) through the wetland to the shore.
+The Mono Lake Trail is an ‘out-and-back’ accessible trail that is 0.75 miles each way.
+The trail starts at the Old Marina Parking lot located directly off highway 395 (1 mile north of Lee Vining).
+The main trail provides 0.33 mile accessible trail (including the Dave Gaines boardwalk) through the wetland to near the lake shore.
+There is an 0.42 mile spur accessible trail up the nearby hillside that provides lake views and close up view of associated tufa.
 Trail routes provide close up access and views of the lake and associated tufa.
-Accessible restrooms are provided near the trailhead parking lot.
+The surface is aggregate & wood.
+The trail is generally flat with slopes at less than 5% slopes with intermittent sections between 5% to 8%.Accessible picnic table and restroom is provided near the trailhead parking lot.

 Get maps and more information on this park.